Work With Us

 Designers collaborate closely with their non-profit client, carefully listening to the client's needs to create tailored solutions.
 Using design tools like Figma, they guide projects through the entire design process, including research, ideation, wireframing, prototyping, etc. Along the way, designers hand off their designs to developers, while remaining available to address any feasibility concerns.
 Projects vary in scope, from website rebranding to internal software tools, providing a dynamic range of challenges.
 On average, designers dedicate 5-7 hours per week to TSE activities.

-TEST FAQs
+TEST

-You may either apply to TSE or the TEST program, not both.
-If you are unsure about which is right for you, please email v6liu@ucsd.edu.
+You may apply to either TSE or the TEST program, not both.
+If you are unsure about which is right for you, please email [$v6liu@ucsd.edu](mailto:$v6liu@ucsd.edu).

 The projects TEST developers and designers work on varies year-to-year based on member preferences and TEST Lead input.
 In the past, we've had both collaborative projects and individual ones.
 These projects combine all of the skills you learn throughout the year into something you can be proud of and show off.